Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Understanding Instruction Optimization and Exemplar Optimization

 \tcbset{enhanced, boxrule=0pt,frame hidden, borderline west={4pt}{0pt}{orange}, top=0pt,bottom=0pt, colback=orange!5!white, sharp corners}

 Beyond inspecting performance metrics only, we also examine the actual instructions and exemplars discovered.
 While detailed prompts are available in App.~\ref{app:prompts}, we highlight a key observation that adds a new dimension to our discussion: SoTA IO strategies may inadvertently utilize exemplars already.
 Despite IO methods not typically explicitly focusing on exemplars, we find them to frequently generate texts resembling exemplars within instructions through feedback and reflection processes.
 For instance, PromptBreeder employs ``Lamarckian mutation'' to reconstruct instructions from input-output pairs, while ProTeGi prompts the optimizer model to analyze target model errors.
 These operators, though varied, all involve taking actual validation exemplars as inputs to optimizer models.
 As exemplified by Fig.~\ref{fig:io_as_es}, while the original intention may have been to abstract \textit{task-level} instructions, the model occasionally incorporates these exemplars verbatim in the instructions.
 Whereas these ``quasi-exemplars'' may seem unintentional, we observe that they are surprisingly common in high-performing instructions and often {contribute more to the performance than the actual instructions themselves}.

-We argue that the findings here provide further evidence corroborating our insights obtained so far and our suggestions that ES should be explicitly performed to maximize accuracy gains.
+We argue that the findings here provide further evidence corroborating our insights obtained so far and our suggestions advocating explicit EO.
 Indeed, in contrast to explicit optimization of the exemplars, the aforementioned mechanism of exemplar discovery via IO is entirely opportunistic and, depending on interpretation, an unintentional artifact.
 For example, the quasi-exemplars in Fig.~\ref{fig:io_as_es} almost certainly originate from the optimizer model in ProTeGi taking a convenient shortcut by incorporating a critique into the instruction verbatim (note the presence of traces like ``\texttt{Label: a Prediction: b}'' which suggests a previous mistake by the target model), which should \textit{not} happen if the optimizer model perfectly executes the intended task of \textit{abstracting} these critiques.
-Thus, we argue that instead of relying on the opportunistic exemplar generation via IO, explicitly optimizing for exemplars can be preferable, as shown throughout this study.
+Thus, we argue that instead of relying on the opportunistic exemplar generation via IO, explicitly optimizing for exemplars can be more preferable, as shown throughout this study.